kpavlis/kpavlis/README.md

 ---

-Thanks for visiting — may your bugs be few and your commits meaningful! 🚀
+Appreciate your visit — keep exploring, keep building, and let curiosity be your compass. 🚀